paulb00th/galapagos/content/tours/free-tours.md

 A path leads from the settlement of Bellavista towards Cerro Crocker, the high point on the island at 864 m.
 Follow this for several kilometres to Cerro Crocker/Media Luna.
 From the high points, it’s possible to see the vegetation of the Scalesia, Miconia and fern-sedge zones around the island, and to look for birds such as the elusive Galapagos Rail and the Paint Billed crake.

+{{<
-{{< image-row images="/img/free-tours/Las-Grietas-600.png,/img/free-tours/Garrapatero-B-600.png,/img/free-tours/Cero-C-600.png,"paddingTop="10px" >}}
+image-row
-*Set out above, images of Las Grietas, Garrapatero Beach and Cerro Crocker.*
+title="Set out below, images of Las Grietas, Garrapatero Beach and Cerro Crocker." images="/img/free-tours/Las-Grietas-600.png,/img/free-tours/Garrapatero-B-600.png,/img/free-tours/Cero-C-600.png" paddingTop="10px"
+>}}